 Your doctor may also offer you chemotherapy to help shrink the cancer and relieve symptoms.

 You might also have a drug called trastuzumab (Herceptin) with chemotherapy.
 You only have this if your cancer has a large amount of a protein called HER2.
-This is a type of biological therapy that targets cancer cells.
+This is a type of targeted cancer drug.